EVO ICL™ (Implantable Collamer Lens)

-Also commonly referred to as Implantable Contact Lenses or ICLs.
-ICLs are clear lenses that are surgically implanted to sit in front of the eye’s natural lens, behind the iris, much in the same way that contact lenses sit on the cornea to reduce your dependency on glasses and contact lenses.
+An ICL, also called an Implantable Collamer® Lens, is a refractive implant to correct common vision issues like myopia (nearsightedness) and astigmatism.
+This clear lens is surgically implanted to sit in front of the eye’s natural lens, behind the iris, much in the same way that a contact lens sits on the cornea to reduce your dependency on glasses and contact lenses.
 ICLs function like contact lenses—except they work from within your eyes instead of sitting directly on their surface.

 Myopia, also known as nearsightedness, is a common type of refractive error where close objects appear clearly, but distant objects appear blurry.